Skip to content

 Second Study for the King, the Queen, the Prince of Wales, the Princess Mary, Buckingham Palace (1913), in the National Gallery, London.

-This piece really shows the success of Lavery’s painting career as he was commissioned to paint the royal family.
-This piece is a large and quite traditional portrait piece which is on display in London’s National Gallery.
-Given the subject matter, it is no wonder that Lavery chose to experiment less with such an important piece of work.
+This piece really shows the success of Lavery’s painting career, as he was commissioned to paint the royal family.
+It is a large and quite traditional portrait on display in London’s National Gallery.
+Given the subject matter, it is no wonder that Lavery experimented less with such an essential piece of work.

 Anna Pavlova (1881–1931), Kelvingrove Museum and Art Gallery, Glasgow.

-Truly one of the most captivating works of Lavery is his portrait of Anna Pavlova, the ballerina in full movement.
-This work uses the movement of her pose, her clothing, and her red cloth to full effect bringing the viewer into the scene.
-This portrait gained attention more recently on the internet due to a little girl being photographed dancing alongside Anna Pavlova in Kelvingrove Museum and Art Gallery, Glasgow.
+Truly, one of Lavery’s most captivating works is his portrait of Anna Pavlova, the ballerina in the entire movement.
+This work uses the movement of her pose, clothing, and red clothes to full effect, bringing the viewer into the scene.
+This portrait gained attention more recently on the internet because a little girl was photographed dancing alongside Anna Pavlova in Kelvingrove Museum and Art Gallery, Glasgow.

-The Opening of the Modern Foreign and Sargent Galleries at the Tate Gallery, 26 June 1926, Tate Modern in London.
+The Modern Foreign and Sargent Galleries Opened at the Tate Gallery on 26 June 1926, at Tate Modern in London.

-If you are visiting the Tate Modern Museum in London you may spot this work from LAvery which is appropriately capturing the night of the opening of some of their galleries.
-This is another of Lavery’s more formally framed paintings as a commission but is still rich in colour and his classic style.
-Lavery was commissioned by the Tate Moder to capture the occasion and the paintings remain in their collections to this day.
+If you are visiting the Tate Modern Museum in London, you may spot this work from LAvery, which appropriately captures the night of the opening of some of their galleries.
+This is another of Lavery’s more formally framed paintings as a commission, but it is still rich in colour and his classic style.
+Lavery was commissioned by the Tate Modern to capture the occasion, and the paintings remain in their collections to this day.

 Conclusion